A complete guide to Edexcel A-Level Business

 Paper 2 in detail

 Paper 2 focuses on business activities (Theme 2) and business decisions and strategy (Theme 3).
-It tests your understanding of how firms manage operations, finance, HR and the choice of strategic direction.
+It tests your understanding of how firms raise and manage finance, allocate resources, respond to external influences and choose a strategic direction.

-The structure mirrors Paper 1 – three sections, short and extended data response and a 24-mark essay.
+The structure mirrors Paper 1 – two sections, with a short data-response opening and an extended data-response section that builds to a 20-mark evaluation.
 The content is more quantitative than Paper 1, with investment appraisal, ratio analysis and decision trees all common topics.

 Tip

-Exam tip for Paper 2 Decision tree questions are predictable.
+Exam tip for Paper 2 Decision tree questions come up often.
 Drill the technique: Calculate expected values, draw the tree clearly, label each branch with the probability and outcome, and always finish with a sentence on what the result means for the business.

 Paper 3 in detail

 Paper 3 is the synoptic paper.
-Edexcel publishes a pre-released context booklet a few weeks before the exam, which schools work through with students.
+Pearson publishes the research context several months ahead of the May/June exams (Pearson announces the exact release date each year), which schools work through with students.
 The exam tests how well you can apply business theory from all four themes to that context under timed conditions.

 Paper 3 questions are longer and more evaluative than on Papers 1 and 2.
-Expect a 20-mark and a 24-mark question, both demanding strategic judgement.
+Expect extended-response questions (up to 20 marks each) demanding strategic judgement.
 The pre-released context is rich enough to support arguments on marketing, finance, operations, HR and the external environment, so the question could draw from anywhere in the spec.

 Good to know

 Common mistake on Paper 3 Students memorise rehearsed answers built around the pre-released context.
-Examiners spot pre-written paragraphs immediately and mark them down.
+Examiner reports have flagged over-rehearsed answers as a weakness – write to the question that is set, not to a script.
 Use the lead time to learn the context inside out, not to script answers in advance.

 The four themes